How does the cost of flying commercial compare to private charter flights?

 If you’re flying internationally, the price can be more attractive.
 For example, you can hire a 14-seat private jet for a round trip from the US to Europe for $130,000.
-That works out to under $10,000 per person. comparable to flying in first class commercially.
+That works out to under $10,000 per person, compared to flying in first class commercially.
 Or, you can seek out a bargain on a shorter trip.
-The Beech 1900 Turboprop seats 19 people; for two flights each lasting two hours, you could expect to pay $16,000 – around $900 per person.
+The Beech 1900 Turboprop seats 19 people; for two flights, each lasting two hours, you could expect to pay $16,000 – around $900 per person.

 Using a turboprop aircraft like the Beech 1900 is still more expensive than flying commercially, but also comes with extra perks.
 This can include leather seats, comfortable executive-configured seats, and possibly an enclosed air cabin to sleep in.

 Conversely, turboprop aircraft can also be a little rough and noisy, which is why they’re generally used for island-hopping in areas like Greece.
 The full private jet experience is more likely to come at a premium price, but for many people and businesses, this can prove worthwhile.
 Wealthy business owners may find they make a better return on their time and money by flying privately than they would by flying a commercial airline.
 The time saved can mean more meetings, more business and therefore more money, easily offsetting the added cost of private jet travel.